Textual Entailment is not a Better Bias Metric than Token Probability: Limitations

 Because our work is based on the community-sourced bias definitions collected by \citet{felkner-etal-2023-winoqueer}, our WQ-NLI dataset shares many limitations with the original WQ dataset.
 Specifically, the dataset is exclusively in English and assumes a US cultural and social context.
 Therefore, it may not be an accurate measurement of whether LMs encode sentiments that are considered harmful by non-English-speaking and non-US LGBTQ+ community members.
 Even within the US context, \citet{felkner-etal-2023-winoqueer} note that Black, Hispanic/Latino, Native American, and older (35+) respondents were severely underrepresented in their sample.
 These limitations apply to both our WQ-NLI dataset and the WQ-TP baseline against which we compare.

-There are also limitations specific to our WQ-NLI dataset.
+There are also limitations specific to our WQ-NLI dataset and our experiments.
 First, our dataset has extremely limited variation in template sentences, with almost all variety in the dataset coming from the predicates, identities, and names inserted in the templates.
 The second key limitation of WQ-NLI is the fact that the correct entailment prediction is always neutral.
 This paradigm follows prior work on NLI for bias evaluation \citep{Dev_Li_Phillips_Srikumar_2020}.
 However, the correct labels in the MNLI training set are evenly split across entailment, contradiction, and neutral categories.
 Therefore, there is considerable difference in label distribution between the MNLI task finetuning dataset and the WQ-NLI evaluation dataset, which may have a negative impact on performance on the bias evaluation task.
+Finally, our evaluation is currently limited to open-weight models, though it may be extensible to closed-weight models with some modification.